Flight-Free-UK/flight_free_uk_website/source/posts/a-young-love-for-trains.html.markdown

 ### **I was in my mum’s womb the first time I travelled from London to Italy by train, and my parents went all the way to Rome.**

 I have travelled from London to Milan by train almost every year of my life so far, with few exceptions.
 That probably means I have done it around 9-10 times (I am now 13 years old).

+> "We avoid the use of airplanes because of their big impact on climate change.
+We also really love travelling by train."

 ### **My favourite part of the journey is probably when we stop off at Bardonecchia, a mountain resort after the French town of Modane, on the Italian-French Border.**